KEINOS/parsedown-extension_table-of-contents/README.md

 `PardesownToC` itself supports PHP 5.5 up-to current latest PHP 8.4.

 However, the latest stable release of `Parsedown` 1.7.4 do not fully support PHP 8.4.
-And `Parsedown Extra` 0.8.1 do not fully support PHP 8.2 or later.
+And `ParsedownExtra` 0.8.1 do not fully support PHP 8.2 or later.
 Which throws deprecation warnings of PHP.

 ### Stable Combination

-To use the stable released version of `Parsedown` 1.7.4 and `Parsedown Extra` 0.8.1, you need to use between PHP 5.5 and PHP 8.1.
+To use the stable released version of `Parsedown` 1.7.4 and `ParsedownExtra` 0.8.1, you need to use between PHP 5.5 and PHP 8.1.

 With later PHP versions you will get several deprecation warnings.